zhaff/Powershell-SharePoint-Access-Checker/README.md

 # Powershell-SharePoint-Access-Checker
-Powershell script to generate list of all access permissions in a given SharePoint site.
+Powershell script to generate list of all access permissions in a given SharePoint sites.

 ## Step to run the script